audriusrudalevicius/katacoda-scenarios/basics1/step1.md

-# Create docker file
+# Create containers using Docker

 Lets create long running docker job that each second will write increasing number to file simulating data generation

 Dockerfile defines frozzen, stateless environment where our application will run.
-It defines OS, packages/libraries file system structure
+Here you define OS, packages/libraries, drivers, file system structure.

+**Note:** Each time you run new contaner instance it will run from its initial state, no files/configuration changes will be persisted in container file system.

 <pre class="file" data-filename="Dockerfile" data-target="replace">
 FROM bash:5.0